The Board

 Executive Board

-Before this, Lorraine was responsible for the award winning news and sport department at Clyde 1 and Clyde 2 in Glasgow and was heard reading news bulletins each day, jokingly known as ‘Big Lorraine’ by Clyde 1’s legendary breakfast show presenter George Bowie.
+Before that Lorraine was responsible for the news and sport department at Radio Clyde and read news bulletins, jokingly known as ‘Big Lorraine’ on the Clyde 1 breakfast show with the legendary Scottish presenter George Bowie.

 Chris Howard